 What do Brain Games do for my Dog?

 Brain Games for your Dog not only provide much needed mental stimulation, (especially when we don’t have much time to do many of the canine activities available) they also help do a much bigger task… helping to strengthen the bond we have with our Dogs.

-As owners it is easy to feel a tad guilty when we find it difficult to exercise our Dogs as much as we possibly should, and with Brain Games, we can see the look on our Dogs faces, we can see how they light up with joy because we are interacting with them.. an all round feel good factor.
+As dog owners, it is easy to feel a tad guilty when we find it difficult to exercise our dogs as much as we possibly should, and with Brain Games, we can see the look on our Dogs faces, we can see how they light up with joy because we are interacting with them.. an all-round feel-good factor.

-When our Dogs are taking part in the Brain Games, it also helps them to really utilise their senses, and not focus on just one, like the nose… some of these Brain Games For Dogs actually encourage use of Sight, sound, texture (snuffle mats) and sense of smell, and because of this, Dogs get a really good mental workout.
+When our Dogs are taking part in the Brain Games, it also helps them to really utilize their senses, and not focus on just one, like the nose… some of these Brain Games for Dogs actually encourage the use of sight, sound, texture (snuffle mats) and sense of smell, and because of this, Dogs get a really good mental workout.

 No wonder Dogs sleep well afterwards!